Dr Julia Guarneri

 My book, Newsprint Metropolis: City Papers and the Making of Modern Americans (University of Chicago Press, 2017) is a history of daily newspapers and the cities they served.
 It traces newspapers’ evolution into highly commercial, mass-produced media packed with new features such as the sports page, the metropolitan section, the Sunday magazine, and the comic strips.
 By placing daily papers in their urban context, the book shows that they did not simply report on cities; they also helped to build cities.
 The book has received three prizes: the 2018 Eugenia M. Palmegiano Prize, awarded by the American Historical Association for the best book on the history of journalism in any area of the world; the 2018 Jane Jacobs Urban Communication Book Award; and the 2019 James Carey Media Research Award.

 You can read a short piece of my newspaper research on syndication here, and on the birth of the metropolitan section here.
-I continue to write on the history of media in the U.S.; I am currently at work on an article on the women’s pages in turn-of-the-century newspapers, and I am researching the history of the Hearst newspaper chain.
+I continue to write on the history of media in the U.S.; I am currently at work on an article on the women’s pages in turn-of-the-century newspapers.
+My next book project will be a history of the nationalization of American news, as told through the Hearst newspaper chain.

 I welcome inquiries from prospective graduate students interested in the nineteenth- and twentieth-century United States, especially cultural history, urban history, and popular and print culture topics.